Welcome

 %}

-Caption, photographer credit, and license text are pulled automatically — you don’t need to type them in.
-Wikimedia Commons is a useful source for visual narrative images because most files are public domain or available under open licenses; even so, take a moment to review the Commons file page to confirm what’s required.
+Caption, photographer credit, and license text are fetched automatically.
+Most files on Commons are public domain or available under open licenses, but take a moment to check the file page for any specific requirements.

 Using a locally hosted image